Enhancing deep learning of ammonia/natural gas combustion kinetics via physics-aware data augmentation and scale separation: Methodology

 where \( Y_{\alpha} \) is the mass fraction and \( W_{\alpha} \) is the molecular weight of species \( \alpha \).
 The mixture mass density is represented by \( \rho \), while \( K_{fj} \) and \( K_{rj} \) are the forward and reverse rate constants for reaction \( j \).
 These rate constants are typically parameterized by temperature \( T \) according to Arrhenius models and also pressure \( p \) for pressure-dependent reaction rates.

 For simulation methods that require real-time computation of the chemical source term in every grid cell and time step, the source terms \( \dot{\omega}_\alpha \) are obtained through time integration of the ODE system mentioned above.
-This process could be replaced by DNN surrogate models that fit the nonlinear mapping functions between input-output pairs.
+This process could be replaced by deep learning surrogate models that fit the nonlinear mapping functions between input-output pairs.

-As shown in Equation \ref{eq:chem_ode}, in combustion processes characterized by incompressible or weakly compressible flows, the instantaneous reaction source terms \( \dot{\omega}_\alpha \) can be expressed as a function of \( T \), \( p \) and the mass fraction vector \( \mathbf{Y} = (Y_1, Y_2, ... , Y_N) \).
-Therefore, the input chosen for the neural networks are local thermochemical parameters \( \{ T(t), p(t), \mathbf{Y}(t) \} \), and the outputs are \( \{ \mathbf{Y}(t + \Delta t) - \mathbf{Y}(t) \} \), which are further used to calculate chemical source terms provided for the governing PDEs of the reacting flow systems.
-Figure \ref{fig:flow_chart} illustrates the training process of DNN models and their integration with reacting flow solvers.
-The training process starts with the collection of input datasets, which are then fed into the DNN architecture consisting of an input layer, multiple hidden layers, and an output layer.
-Throughout the training phase, the DNN develops the ability to accurately map input parameters to desired outputs.
+As shown in Equation \ref{eq:chem_ode}, in combustion processes, the instantaneous reaction source terms \( \dot{\omega}_\alpha \) can be expressed as a function of \( T \), \( p \) and the mass fraction vector \( \mathbf{Y} = (Y_1, Y_2, ... , Y_N) \).
+Therefore, the inputs chosen for the neural networks are local thermochemical parameters \( \{ T(t), p(t), \mathbf{Y}(t) \} \), and the outputs are the species increments \( \{ \mathbf{Y}(t + \Delta t) - \mathbf{Y}(t) \} \).
+In this work, a time step \( \Delta t = 1 \times 10^{-6} \)s is adopted to define these increments.
+The predicted outputs are subsequently used to calculate chemical source terms.
+Figure \ref{fig:flow_chart} illustrates the training process of DFODE models and their integration with reacting flow solvers.
+The training process starts with the collection of input datasets, which are then fed into the DFODE architecture consisting of an input layer, multiple hidden layers, and an output layer.
+Throughout the training phase, the DFODE develops the ability to accurately map input parameters to desired outputs.
 This is achieved through the optimization of a loss function that measures the difference between the predicted outputs and the actual results generated by the CVODE integrators from SUNDIALS, as provided by Cantera \cite{goodwin_cantera_2022}.

-Once trained, the DNN is coupled with the dfLowMachFoam solver from the open-source reacting flow simulation platform DeepFlame \cite{mao_deepflame_2023}.
+Once trained, the DFODE is coupled with the dfLowMachFoam solver from the open-source reacting flow simulation platform DeepFlame \cite{mao_deepflame_2023,mao_integrated_2024,mao_deepflame_2025}.
 This solver computes the flow field and local conditions of the reacting mixture.
-At each time step, dfLowMachFoam retrieves the current simulation values and inputs them into the DNN for inference.
-The DNN then predicts reaction rates, which are incorporated into the conservation equations of species.
-Further details can be found in previous works \cite{li_comprehensive_2025}.
+At each time step, dfLowMachFoam retrieves the current simulation values and inputs them into the DFODE for inference.
+The DFODE then predicts reaction rates, which are incorporated into species conservation equations.